 There are numerous, diverse lines of evidence pointing to the same reasonable inference.
 As we assemble the philosophical evidence from the impossibility of infinite regress, the theoretical evidence from mathematics and physics, the observational evidence from astronomical data, the thermal evidence from the second law of thermodynamics, the quantitative evidence from the abundance of helium, and the residual evidence from the cosmic background radiation, we quickly recognize the different nature of these varied forms of evidence.
 That’s what makes the case so powerful.
 Just like my criminal cases, when multiple divergent lines of evidence all point to the same conclusion, you can trust you’re making a proper inference.
 The evidence for the beginning of the universe is decidedly diverse:

 I’ve briefly excerpted this case from one chapter in my new book, but if you’re interested in the detailed summary of the evidence (and the reason why this evidence points to an eternal first cause “outside the room” of the natural universe), please read God’s Crime Scene: A Cold-Case Detective Examines the Evidence for A Divinely Created Universe.
-In addition, if you would like a printable copy of this simple cumulative case diagram, I’m offering it as this month’s FREE Bible Insert.
-Just visit the home page at ColdCaseChristianity.com and click the Bible Insert link in the right tool bar.
+Join our Cold-Case Christianity Community for access to a downloadable Bible Insert on this topic.